neuromatch/precourse/prereqs/ClimateScience.md

 ## Programming

 We expect students to be familiar with fundamental Python and data storage concepts (variables, lists, dictionaries, data formats) as well as some key Python libraries (NumPy, matplotlib, cartopy, datetime, pandas, XArray).
-If these feel unfamiliar, we **highly recommend** you take our refresher **Python pre-course**.
+If these feel a little unfamiliar, you are coming from another programming language, or you just want to make sure you are up to speed for the course, we **highly recommend** you take our **Python Refresher**.
 It is a selection of Project Pythia tutorials (outlined below) that you will work through asynchronously *before* the course begins at your own pace.

 What is Project Pythia?
 Check out the fantastic [~5min video](https://bit.ly/42P799Y) that Julia Kent prepared for you as an intro to this fabulous material.

-Below are the lessons you need to review. **To get started with a tutorial just click on the on the rocket icon at the top right of each tutorial notebook and then clikc the 'launch in Binder' button that appears (see image below and more instructoins [here](https://foundations.projectpythia.org/preamble/how-to-use.html#interacting-with-jupyter-notebooks-in-the-cloud-via-binder))!** If you’re from a Matlab background, you may find reviewing [this cheatsheet](https://cheatsheets.quantecon.org/) helpful before you get started.
+Below are the lessons you need to review. **To get started with a tutorial just click on the on the rocket icon at the top right of each tutorial notebook and then click the 'Binder' button that appears ro launch the tutorial (see image below and more instructoins [here](https://foundations.projectpythia.org/preamble/how-to-use.html#interacting-with-jupyter-notebooks-in-the-cloud-via-binder))!** If you’re from a Matlab background, you may find reviewing [this cheatsheet](https://cheatsheets.quantecon.org/) helpful before you get started.

 ![Launch Binder](../images/binder.png)